-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the major fund and the aggregate remaining fund information of the Florida State University Foundation, Inc. (the Foundation), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Foundation's basic financial statements, and have issued our report thereon dated November 10, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the major fund and the aggregate remaining fund information of the Florida State University Foundation, Inc. (the Foundation), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Foundation's basic financial statements, and have issued our report thereon dated November 8, 2022.

-Internal Control over Financial Reporting
+Report on Internal Control Over Financial Reporting